DeependraD/ML_python_Initials/All_Git.md

 ```
 git status
 ```
-I could feel relieved seeing that git has identified the file having been **renamed**, just the differently named versions of one another.
+I was relieved seeing that git had identified the file having been **renamed**.